erithobra/databases/sql-intro-lesson/README.md

 The semicolon is important!
 Be sure to always end your SQL queries and commands with semicolons.

 ### Dropping a DB

-When you drop a database, it is gone forever from the memory so make sure to use it with caution.

-To remove a database through `pgAdmin` right-click on the database and drop it

-**OR**

 In the `psql` prompt run query, `DROP DATABASE <databasename>;`.